 ITIL® V3 contains five sections as part of the IT service lifecycle, and each section includes multiple processes.
-ITIL® offers flexibility to an organisation in the form of freedom to adopt any or all of the processes from a particular section.
+ITIL® offers flexibility to an organization in the form of freedom to adopt any or all of the processes from a particular section.
 ITIL® is a collection of e-books.
 Its examinations were earlier administered by EXIN and ISEB, both of which are independent bodies.
 Both of these bodies gave their certification according to your location.

 The two independent bodies formed an alliance during late 2006 to further ITSM.
-Currently, all exams and certificates are being administered by Accredited Training Organisations (ATOs).
+Currently, all exams and certificates are being administered by Accredited Training Organizations (ATOs).
 These accreditations are themselves administered by Strategic Examination Institutes.
 These, in turn, need to be accredited directly by AXELOS which enables them to offer certification to the ATOs.

 Some of the examples of accessible services and applications designed with ITIL® and ITSM are:

-Giants like Disney and Sony are prime examples of how one can manage services within a big organisation.
+Giants like Disney and Sony are prime examples of how one can manage services within a big organization.
 Learners can easily take up these case studies to understand the ground situation in the industry.
 All in all, ITIL® provides a streamlined framework which helps in managing risks, reducing costs while monitoring day to day activities, and finally improvising the course through learning.